system76/docs/content/bluetooth.md

 sudo apt install blueman
 ```

-**NOTE:** After reinstalling the above packages, fully shut down the machine and then power it back on, rather than rebooting.
+> After reinstalling the above packages, fully shut down the machine and then power it back on, rather than rebooting.
 This ensures the hardware completely resets.

 Open bluetooth manager, Super + Space and search: